spion/modular-chainer/README.md

 # performance

-The performance cost is negligable in most cases.
+The performance cost is negligable in many cases.
+However, keep in mind that new objects are created on every chain operation.
+Fast operations on primitives will suffer a lot: if you're using it to do math, it will be slow.

 # license